RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 ## Main mandatory areas (topics) in the Brazilian school curriculum

-Physics is usually divided in four big areas in the Brazilian school curriculum.
+Physics is usually divided into four big areas in the Brazilian school curriculum.
 They are:

 1. Mecanica (Mechanics),